 Many mid to large employers utilize applicant tracking systems (ATS).
+In fact, 90% of the jobs posted on AgCareers.com are redirected to apply through an ATS.
 These systems utilize technology to manage the influx of applications and electronically screen candidates to match the job for which they are hiring.
 The ATS will assign points to the different components of your resume based on an algorithm created by the hiring company.
 Resumes with the highest scores will get passed through the system to the hiring manager.

 The ATS “parses” resumes, which strips formatting out and pulls important words to sort into categories such as education, skills, work experience, and contact information.